psongpin/Typescript-Tricks/README.md

 # Typescript Tips and Tricks
-Reference for Code Typescript snippets
+Reference for Typescript code snippet